mlynch/mlynch.github.com/_posts/2012-08-16-blueprint.markdown

 It's actually easier than it sounds: share your passion for your product with others and spread the word.
 The most passionate marketers are far more effective than the most extroverted, smooth talkers.

-Don't be a "salesperson", no one will believe you.
+Don't be a "salesperson", no one will believe or trust you.

 __14. Enjoy it__